Updated for 2023

 Las Posadas on Olvera Street

 The Las Posadas celebration on Olvera Street is considered one of the oldest Christmas events in Los Angeles.
-For nine nights, beginning on December 16th through December 24th (from 6:30 pm to 9:00 pm), families can watch (or join) a candlelight procession.
+For nine nights at 5:30 pm, beginning on December 16th through December 24th, families can watch or join a candlelight procession.
 There will also be a “free theatrical performance of the classic Mexican comedy La Pastorela following each evening procession” as well as the breaking of a children’s piñata.

 Las Posadas Celebration